Get

 How Much Does Professional Blood Work for a Dog Cost?

 On average, blood work can cost between $100 and $200.
-It includes the basic tests for routine physicals or for suitable anesthesia options.
+This range includes the basic tests for routine physicals or for suitable anesthesia options.
 A more comprehensive panel with other tests included can cost up to $1,500—if not more—depending on what other tests need to be done at the same time.

 Several other factors also contribute to how much you will spend on blood work.